 Audio interfaces, at a basic level, are intermediate devices that handle connections between instruments (audio and MIDI), microphones, computer software, listening devices (speakers or headphones).
 Audio interfaces, as mentioned in the audio post, usually have higher quality ADCs and DACs than the built in sound cards in most computers.
 The interfaces can also usually handle lower latency playback, and even real-time playback for recording.
-Interfaces also usually have built-in microphone preamplifiers (preamps), necessary for using condenser microphones.
+Interfaces also usually have built-in preamplifiers (preamps) necessary for placing audio signals in a usable volume.
 Preamps may also be separate devices.

 Speakers will provide a means of listening in a studio.
 Many speakers will have a ‘colored’ response, meaning that they will boost or cut certain frequency ranges to appease casual listeners.
 Studio specific monitor speakers will have a more flat response to give a more accurate frequency response.
 Another major factor in frequency response and accurate listening is the room the studio is placed in (and any acoustic treatment used).

 The Yamaha HS5 speakers are a great beginning pair.